 The girl calibrated Myrtle with eyes that seemed to squeeze out green light.
 Gradually dimming, her eyes closed.
-She had short dark doll lashes, Myrtle observed.
-The boy kissed her hair, which fanned and webbed in the wind.
-Myrtle could smell youth in the car, above the Dentine, like a memory evoked by scent, though incomprehensible, a faded prom corsage pressed in a book.
+She had short dark doll lashes, Myrtle noticed.
+The boy kissed her hair, which was fanning and webbing in the wind.
+Myrtle could smell youth in the car, above the Dentine, like a memory evoked by scent but incomprehensible, a faded prom corsage pressed in a book.

 "Well, here we are," she said, looking out at the new brick courthouse in full evening sun.
-Quartered off by the intersection, where a traffic light blinked on red, was the courthouse, the post office, a store, and a filling station - eighteen miles from the nearest big town.
+Quartered off by the intersection, where a traffic light blinked on red, were the usual accomodations of any small town: a post office, a store, a service station, spreading out to houses intermingled with mobile homes, a school, the negro quarters behind the school eighteen miles from the nearest town.

 Myrtle did find it all so dreary.
-On a Saturday night you could cook Sunday dinner, watch television or do as Myrtle did: sit around a beer joint on the line - the only woman - and witness the games of billiard and pinball, the good ole boys passing through for a six-pack, at best a nasty scrap when some of them got tanked-up and boisterous...listening to the same old tunes on the jukebox.
+On a Saturday night you could cook Sunday dinner, watch television or do as Myrtle did: sit around a beer joint on the line - the only woman - and witness the games of billiard and pinball, the good ole boys passing through for a six-pack, at best a nasty scrap when some of them got tanked-up and boistrous...listening to the same old tunes on the jukebox.
 Sometimes she did her nails.

 "I reckon you got the papers," she said, checking her face in her compact mirror, powdering her oily sharp nose.
 "Shit!"

 One eyebrow was painted higher than the other.
 "Give me a minute."

-She dug around in her stuffed shoulder bag and came up with an eyebrow pencil, licked the point, and adroitly raised the lower brow.
+She dug around in her stuffed shoulder bag and came up with her eyebrow pencil, licked the point, and adroitly raised the lower brow.
 She held the mirror away and inspected her face, jerked her head and fluffed her curls.
-Folding lips as red as fake wax, she snapped the compact shut and dropped it into her bag.
-"Let's go," she said, disgusted with her hair - she couldn't keep Hair Net.
+Working her red lips together, she snapped the compact shut and dropped it into her bag.
+"Let's go," she said, disgusted with her hair; she couldn't KEEP Hair Net.

 The boy opened the door and slid out, with the girl sliding after him.
-Her legs, nervously clasped, appeared as one.
-He laced her hand through the crook of his arm, locked fingers.
+Her legs, nervously clasped, appeared as one leg.